-It is caused by the presence of greenhouse gases in the atmosphere that absorb the infrared radiation emitted by the earth, causing an increase in average temperature.
+It is caused by the presence of greenhouse gases in the atmosphere that absorb the infrared radiation emitted by the earth, causing an increase in its average temperature.
 The anthropogenic greenhouse gas of greatest concern is CO2.

-The method of characterization of the impacts of greenhouse gases is based on what is stated by the Intergovernmental Panel on Climate Change (IPCC) that uses as an impact indicator the kg of CO2 equivalent compared to a time horizon of 100 years (GWP 100 years, Global Warming Potential).
+The method for characterising the impacts of greenhouse gases is based on the Intergovernmental Panel on Climate Change (IPCC) statement that uses kg of CO2 equivalent over a 100-year time horizon (GWP 100 years, Global Warming Potential) as an impact indicator.
+The GWP is based on a relative scale that compares the gas in question with an equal mass of

-The GWP is based on a relative scale that compares the gas considered with an equal mass of CO2, whose GWP is by definition equal to 1.
+The GWP is based on a relative scale that compares the gas considered with an equal mass of CO2, whose GWP is by definition 1.
 Fossil, biogenic and land-use change emissions are reported separately.

-List of the impact categories/2
+ENVIRONMENTAL PERFORMANCE List of the impact categories/2